Skip to Content

 Watch Out When Taking The Bus To Montagne Sainte Victoire!

-The route and stops are not that well defined, and Google Maps won’t have the schedule.
-You can get a better idea of the schedule from this site, but I would confirm the proper route and schedule from the tourist office before heading out.
+The route and stops are not that well defined, and Google Maps won’t have the schedule, I would use LePilote instead.
+But I would confirm the proper route and schedule from the tourist office before heading out.

 The L140 only comes once an hour… so you don’t want to miss it.
 Get to your stop with more than enough time to spare, the bus does come early!
 We made it to the stop right on time, but we found out that the bus had come two minutes ahead of schedule…